DuffyYT/KSRTC-NITC-tuxKart/README.md

 NITC track made for tuxKart

-Tentative Steps to import the Track into your SuperTuxKart installation
+**Installation of the Track**

-download the "NITC-FOSS-track" folder from repository and paste it in your supertuxkart ..data/tracks folder.
+download the "Track/NITC-FOSS" folder from repository and paste it in your supertuxkart's "..data/tracks" folder.
-You can find the folder in your STK installation, navigate to tracks folder and paste the folder there.

-You shoud be good to go
+you can find the track in your game under "Duffy-NITC" You shoud be good to go !!

 ![MainEnterance](https://github.com/user-attachments/assets/b9b396f6-cc92-44ff-9030-08d9723833ab)

-Future plans:
-  Add textures : the map currently is untextured, Textures need to be mapped wth UV's by untegrating the STK media repo

-  The textures can be manually added, but is a hassle and honestly a pain in the rear.
+The track contains the STK drivelines, checklines and tyre barriers with custom textures.

+**Tooling and Customizing the track**

+THe blend files are present for the purpose which can be downloaded from the repo.

+Presequisites:
+  Blender 3.6 or above
+  STK addons and tools
+  Media repository from the SVN subversion (can be found out from STK's )